FelixLiu2000/mhapy-web-csc301/deliverable-2/iteration-02-review.md

 List **process-related** (i.e. team organization and how you work) decisions that, in retrospect, turned out to be successful.

-# Decision 1: Weekly team meeting on Monday
+#### Decision 1: Weekly team meeting on Monday

 Our team decided to have weekly team meetings on Monday at a set time when everyone would be available.
 This proved to be a successful decision as it allowed everyone on the team to come together in a mandatory session.
 During this mandatory session, we were able to check on progress and set weekly goals.
 This helped everyone to keep expectations aligned on the status of the project.
-In addition, this helped us to plan our project and keep us on track.
+We were also able to divide tasks accordingly so everyone worked on an equal and manageable chunk.
+So this helped us to plan our project and keep us on track.
+In addition, during the meeting, we were able to discuss any project related issues such as code design, code style, and more.
+This helped us to keep the codebase cohesive.

-# Decision 2: Setting roles and responsibilities
+#### Decision 2: Setting roles and responsibilities

 Our team set up roles and responsibilities of each team member in deliverable 1.
 Xi Yu (Kristin) Huang's role is UX/UI design, Su Young Lee's role is DevOps, Felix Liu's role is back-end integration, and Magomed Evloev's role is front-end development.
 Setting up the roles helped everyone to focus on their area of strength.
-Although
+Although two group members dropped the course midway, the remaining group members Xi Yu (Kristin) Huang and Felix Liu used the starting roles as a base for their new responsibilities.
+It was decided that Xi Yu (Kristin) Huang would focus on UX/UI design and front-end development, where Felix Liu would focus on DevOps and back-end integration.
+Setting the roles helped Felix and Kristin to divide up responsibilities and they could work separately to make things more efficient.

-# Decision 3.
+#### Decision 3.
 Biweekly client meeting

  * 2 - 4 decisions.
  * Ordered from most to least important.